Frequently asked questions

 In What hospital are the surgeries being performed?

-The surgeries are performed at Erebouni Medical Center in Yerevan, Armenia.
+The surgeries are performed at Erebouni Medical Center (EMC) in Yerevan, Armenia.

 What type of equipment and supplies are donated for the surgeries in Armenia?